cogmaster-stats/r-cogstats/extras/hmisc.md

 ```

+The last command, `list.tree()`, offers a convenient replacement for R's
+`str()`, and in addition to variable type and a list of the first
+observation for each variable it will display `Hmisc` labels associated to
+them.

 The `contents()` command offers a quick summary of data format and missing
 values, and it provides a list of labels associated to variables treated as
 factor by R.